Brunopaes/friday/README.md

 Optimized for python 3.6

-This project is aimed on creating personal assistants for my daily life and answering messages.
+This project is aimed on creating personal assistants for replying messages about specifics issues.

 ------------------------------